 At the same time, participation in active labor market policy measures and the activation of jobseekers has been substantially reduced.
 The reduction of active labor market policy measures, in combination with substantially lower hiring rates by employers, will most likely lead to prolonged unemployment spells.
 This issue might become more severe if some providers of active labor market policy would ultimately have to terminate their business and if the capacity of active labor market policy measures cannot accommodate potentially large and more heterogeneous target groups after the initial crisis phase.

-In the current situation, the latent policy debate about which rules should apply to work from home has re-emerged.
+In the current situation, the latent policy debate about which rules should apply to work from home has re-emerged in Germany.
 In particular, the discussion circles around the question if there is need for a binding legal framework, or if this can be left to negotiations between employers and employees (or within teams at the workplace).
 Moreover, a new divide in the labor market could emerge between those workers that are able to work from home (with differences between workers with or without care obligations) and those working in the service sector, i.e., frontline workers (with higher risk of infection) and those at a high risk of losing their jobs (e.g., in restaurants).
 In this regard, low-skilled workers could suffer the most in the current crisis as they spend less time working from home and are simultaneously more likely to work reduced hours or lose their jobs (von Gaudecker et al. 2020).

 Beyond these average effects, the crisis impacts are likely to be quite heterogeneous across sectors and firms.
 First, it is possible that some sectors will be more substantially affected and will thus shrink in the medium or long run (e.g., hotels and restaurants, tourism, local retail).
 This would also result in very limited hiring in these sectors.
 Second, other sectors could experience a structural and thus permanent increase in labor demand (e.g., health care).
 Third, firms that entered the crisis in relatively good shape or that follow a longer-term strategic approach might take advantage of the reduced competition for talents.
 These companies could even increase their hiring activities, especially focusing on younger workers with sought-after skills.
 To avoid time-consuming and costly staffing in the near future, it could be a rational approach, at least for some firms, to hire employees even when product demand is weak (Sachverständigenrat 2020a).
-Finally, implementing actual hiring does not appear to be a bottleneck in the current situation.
-Many firms relatively quickly adapt to new standards, for example, by using digital hiring tools more intensively.
+Finally, implementing actual hiring has not proved to be a bottleneck in the current situation.
+Many firms relatively quickly adapted to new standards, for example, by using digital hiring tools more intensively.

 In addition, there is a substantial risk that a low willingness or capacity of firms to hire apprentices (and new workers in general) – given economic uncertainty, lack of business activity and high pressure to cut costs could result in a further decline of apprenticeship training, especially in some sectors and occupations.
 As the majority of apprenticeship training only commences in August in September, figures for the next months should be closely monitored and will provide the basis for a more detailed assessment.

-But stakeholders such as trade unions and employer associations asked for governmental support to firms providing training during the crisis via the highly institutionalized German dual apprenticeship system (e.g., DIHK 2020).
+Stakeholders such as trade unions and employer associations asked for governmental support to firms providing training during the crisis via the highly institutionalized German dual apprenticeship system (e.g., DIHK 2020).
 In cooperation with some Federal Ministries, a larger number of stakeholders published a joint declaration in which they support needs-based and targeted support measures (Allianz für Aus- und Weiterbildung 2020).
 This has led to the adoption of a joint federal support initiative to make apprenticeship capacities more resilient in times of crisis.
 Small- and medium sized firms that provide apprenticeships, despite being currently in economic difficulties, can receive EUR 2,000 per new apprenticeship contract as a subsidy if they keep the number of their apprentices constant, or EUR 3,000 per new apprenticeship contract if the firm raises the overall number of apprentices.
 The same applies if a current apprentice is taken over from a firm that has gone bankrupt during the crisis.
 The program also provides for support to avoid short-time work among apprentices, and for training in facilities outside individual firms.

 In Germany, the COVID-19 recession may not only result in a departure from the long and rather stable path of employment growth (Schneider and Rinne 2020), but the crisis may also accelerate structural change and digitalization.
-At the worker level, remote work may become more frequently at least a realistic option.
+At the worker level, working from home may become more frequently at least a realistic option.
 In Germany, about one in six jobs may be permanently suitable for working from home (Pestel 2020).
 At the firm level, digital tools may be increasingly viewed as a hedge and reinsurance against external shocks.
 In this respect, the crisis is also an endurance test of firms’ past digital achievements, and their past omissions become very visible (Engels 2020).